 Dennis says… You wouldn’t expect to see a goatherder tending his flock in the middle of the city…at least I wouldn’t.

-Of course, I didn’t expect to see fifty chickens hanging upside down from a bicycle either, but now I see it ever morning.
+Of course, I didn’t expect to see fifty chickens hanging upside down from a bicycle either, but now I see it every morning.
 I guess if you get far enough away from home, everything is different.
 Different by design.
 The streets in the slums of Kolkata are where commerce occurs and they are narrow.
 Far too narrow for a delivery van let alone a truck.
-Bicycles pull four foot long by five foot carts piled far higher than any orange vested, strapped in Lowe’s forklift driver would allow.
+Bicycles pull four foot long by five-foot carts piled far higher than any orange-vested, strapped in Lowe’s forklift driver would allow.
 Rickshaws carry loads that exceed the weight of the driver ten times over.
 All so very different.

 Here is my point.
 I am a stranger in a strange land.
 Everything around me is different than I know.
 My appearance is vastly different from everyone I see and although most can speak a bit of my language, I know none of theirs.
 And it doesn’t matter one whit.
 There are no mean and degrading words for me as a minority.
 No profiling.